Skip to content

 If you believe that your standardized test results help reinforce the strength of your overall application to REMS, you should submit them.
 Learn more about our testing policy.

 International Students: Consistent with the policy of the School of Medicine & Dentistry (SMD), the REMS program is designed specifically for U.S. citizens, and/or students who have US permanent residency or asylee status.
-The SMD will only accept applications from international undergraduates that have applied for their Levitan Family Endowed Scholarship.
+International students are not eligible for REMS consideration.

 REMS finalist interviews